StephenGoosen/StephenGoosen.github.io/README.md

 ![Word Clouds](/assets/img/word_clouds.png)

-Business Value:
+##### Business Value:

 This project provides organizations with a powerful tool to analyze and understand public sentiment in real-time.
 By accurately predicting public responses to health messaging, it enables decision-makers to tailor communication strategies that resonate with the audience, leading to increased public engagement and trust.
 The methodologies developed in this project can be applied across various industries, from healthcare to marketing, where understanding customer sentiment is crucial for success.

 ### [Computer Vision: Object Detection](/assets/files/computer_vision.pdf)
 Developed Python-based solutions using PyTorch models for accurate detection of weed and non-weed objects.
 Collaborated on project planning, data collection, reporting, and presentation.
-Lead the model building and evaluation to ensure ideal model comparisons for a robust industry-ready weed detection system.
+Led the model building and evaluation to ensure ideal model comparisons for a robust industry-ready weed detection system.

+##### Key Deliverables:

+1. YOLOv8 Weed Detection Model: Implemented a YOLOv8-based model trained on the weedCOCO dataset, achieving optimal performance for weed detection in agricultural imagery.

+3. Data Preparation: Utilized RoboFlow for dataset management, resizing, and annotation conversion, reducing dataset size from 28 GB to 5 GB.

+2. Model Training and Validation: Successfully trained the YOLOv8 model in Google Colab with cloud GPU acceleration, optimizing the model for 200 epochs and validating its performance on a separate test dataset.

+##### Business Value:

+    Enhanced Efficiency: Automated weed detection reduces manual labor, leading to significant cost savings and more sustainable farming practices.
+    Precision Agriculture: Leveraged deep learning to improve weed management, leading to higher crop yields and better resource allocation.
+    Scalable Solutions: Delivered a scalable and robust weed detection system, providing the agriculture industry with a modern tool to address weed-related challenges.

 ![Object Detection](/assets/img/computer_vision.jpg)

 ### [Hashcast: Time Series Forecasting](https://github.com/StephenGoosen/hashcast)
-Django WebDev project that utilizes Yahoo Finance's yfinance API for stock price predictions.
-The project has two components: A stock forecast generation tool, that generates forecasts for selected stocks over specified time periods.
-An education section on time series forecasting in general, as well as a tutorial on how to get the most out of the generation tool.
+Django-based SaaS project designed for stock price predictions using advanced time series forecasting techniques.
+The application includes a comprehensive stock forecast generation tool and an educational section on time series forecasting, offering both general insights and a tutorial on maximizing the tool's capabilities.

 ~IN PROGRESS~

+##### Key Deliverables:

+1.Time Series Forecasting Models: Implements LSTM, ARIMA, and Facebook's Prophet models, providing users with diverse forecasting options for analyzing stock trends.

+2.Data Storage and Management: Transitioned from using Yahoo Finance's yfinance API to storing historical stock data in a TimescaleDB PostgreSQL server, ensuring efficient data retrieval and scalability.

+3.Educational Resources: Developed an educational section to guide users through the fundamentals of time series forecasting, enhancing the usability and accessibility of the forecasting tool.

+##### Business Value:

+1.Comprehensive Forecasting Solutions: Offers users a versatile tool for generating accurate stock price predictions, supporting better investment decisions.

+2.Scalability and Efficiency: Utilizes TimescaleDB for optimized data storage, enabling the platform to handle large datasets and deliver fast, reliable results.

+3.User Empowerment: Educates users on time series forecasting, fostering a deeper understanding of the methods and encouraging informed use of the tool.

 ![hashcast](/assets/img/hashcast_new.png)

 ### [RL_poker: Reinforcement Learning Poker AI](https://github.com/StephenGoosen/RL_poker)